 The media we consume is governed by our individual tastes and interests, but our research suggests that watching high-quality content can ultimately contribute to a sense of something greater.
-Across all platforms, more than half of viewers agree that their content selections collectively create a sense of belonging,4 while a majority of younger viewers say that watching content on platforms like YouTube and Twitch makes them feel seen and understood.5 Surprisingly, the platform least likely to make people feel this way was broadcast media.
-With just 40% of Italian viewers saying that TV makes them feel part of something bigger,6 the days of appointment viewing may already be behind us.
+Across all platforms, more than half of viewers agree that their content selections collectively create a sense of belonging,4 while a majority of younger viewers say that watching content on platforms like YouTube and Twitch makes them feel seen and understood.
+Surprisingly, the platform least likely to make people feel this way was broadcast media.
+With only slightly more than a third of viewers in Spain saying that TV makes them feel part of something bigger, the days of appointment viewing may already be behind us.

-of viewers in Italy agree that the content choices made by viewers collectively create a sense of ownership and belonging7
+of viewers in Spain agree that the content choices made by viewers collectively create a sense of ownership and belonging